Financial reporting and control relationships

 Do we submit the consolidated financial statements or the separate financial statements to Charities Services?

-If your registered charity controls other entities, you should submit the consolidated financial statements or performance report to Charities Services, together with a completed annual return.
-If the entities that your registered charity controls are also registered under the Charities Act 2005, those charities (called controlled entities) are also required to submit their separate financial statements or performance reports with their annual returns.
-There is an exception where a charity is registered as a “group”.
+If your registered charity controls other entities, you should submit the consolidated financial statements or Performance Report to Charities Services, together with a completed Annual Return.
+If the entities that your registered charity controls are also registered under the Charities Act 2005, those charities (called controlled entities) are also required to submit their separate financial statements or Performance Reports with their Annual Returns.
+There is an exception where a charity is registered only as a “group” or where separately registered charities have also created a “group” registration.

 To illustrate this, in the example above (scenario 2), if the head office of the religious organisation and all the parishes are separately registered under the Charities Act 2005: